 Study Abroad Course Equivalency Process

 Students studying abroad on OU Study Center programs or Faculty-Led Programs do not need to follow these steps.

-All study abroad coursework for University Exchange and Affiliate Programs is automatically equated upon return as upper- or lower-division elective credit, as deemed appropriate by the OU Academic Records Office.
+All study abroad coursework for Partner University and Partner Provider programs is automatically equated upon return as upper- or lower-division elective credit, as deemed appropriate by the OU Academic Records Office.
 The only exception is courses that were pre-equated prior to your departure.

 Before requesting course equations, please check the existing course equations for your program on the program brochure under “Academics.”
 Course equations expire after three years, and the expiration date is listed in the Course Equivalency Table.